khmarbaise/octopress/source/_posts/2013/2013-09-28-build-smells-maven-assembly-plugin.md

 categories: [Maven,Build Smells]
 ---
-If you are a software developer (for example in Java) you might have heard about [code smells](http://en.wikipedia.org/wiki/Code_smell) which indicate not really bug, but usually are a kind of indicator for problems in the future.
+If you are a software developer (for example in Java) you might have heard about [code smells](http://en.wikipedia.org/wiki/Code_smell) which indicate not really bugs, but usually are a kind of indicator for problems in the future.
 It´s usually a good practice to fix such [code smells](http://www.codinghorror.com/blog/2006/05/code-smells.html).